device-automation-bus/dab-specification-2.0/DAB.md

 ### Operation: List system settings
 *Operation model: Request / Response*

 This operation is used to retrieve the possible values that can be assigned to each system setting.

+Implementations must consider the current operating environment and surface only the setting values that the device believes is possible to set.

 #### Request Topic